The Piper Alpha disaster

 Management shortcomings emerged in a variety of forms.
 For example there was no clear procedure for shift handover.
 The permit to work system was inadequate.
 But so far as it went, it had been habitually departed from.
 Training, monitoring and auditing had been poor, the lessons from a previous relevant accident had not been followed through.
 Evacuation procedures had not been practised adequately.

 There had not been an adequate assessment of the major hazards and methods for controlling them.

-However, the operating company Occidental Petroleum was not exposed to any civil or criminal penalties following the accident.
+However, the operating company Occidental Petroleum (an american company which was one of the largest firms operating in the North Sea at the time) was not exposed to any civil or criminal penalties following the accident.

 The platform was located above the Piper oilfield in the North Sea, around 200 km northeast of Aberdeen.

 The report of the public inquiry into the Piper Alpha accident, headed by Lord Cullen, made more than 100 recommendations to improve the safety of offshore oil and gas extraction, covering issues such as corporate safety culture, regulatory oversight, emergency procedures and facility design.
 It is widely recognized as a landmark analysis of how safety should be managed by companies running high-hazard facilities and how they should be regulated and inspected by the competent authorities.

 The report states that